mlatsjsu/Website/README.md

 ## Mission

+ * To create a community for students with a common interest in <br>machine learning.
- * To promote machine learning growth at SJSU.
+ * To promote machine learning growth at SJSU as a whole.
  * To enhance students with career-enabling skills.
- * To connect students with a common interest in <br>machine learning who wish to collaborate.
  * To promote diversity in machine learning.

 ---